 5.13.1 Description

 The use cases of process industries have been described in TS 22.104, Annex A.2.3, as well as TS 22.261 Annex D.3.
-These use cases are characterized by a large service area of several km^2, with a large number of devices.
+These use cases are characterized by a large service area of several km², with a large number of devices.
 The associated performance requirements are provided in Table 5.2-1 in TS 22.104.

 Further, the process industries such as chemical refining, downstream oil and gas often use large metallic structures that create shadowing for wireless signals.
 This shadowing can create localized coverage holes within the intended coverage area where the gNB signal is not available.